ezsystems/commerce-documentation/docs/guide/bestseller/bestseller.md

 Bestsellers are determined based on all confirmed orders.
 The information how often a product was purchased is stored in Solr by a Solr plugin.
 The shop owner can specify from which point a product counts as a bestseller.

-Bestsellers can be displayed on Landing Pages, category pages and bestseller page.
+Bestsellers can be displayed on Landing Pages, category pages and a bestseller page.

 ## Enable bestsellers in shop

-To enable bestsellers in the shop set the following parameter to true:
+To enable bestsellers in the shop, set the following parameter to true:

 ``` yaml
 siso_core.default.enable_bestsellers: true